defoe-code/CDCS_Text_Mining_Lab/README.md

 Furthermore, we have continued our work on devising automatic and parallel methods for geoparsing large digital historical textual data by combining the strengths of three natural language processing (NLP) tools, the [Edinburgh Geoparser](https://www.ltg.ed.ac.uk/software/geoparser/), [spaCy](https://spacy.io/) and [defoe](https://github.com/defoe-code/defoe), and employing different tokenisation and named entity recognition (NER) techniques.
 We apply these tools to a large collection of nineteenth century [Scottish geographical](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/) dictionaries.

-This work is done in collaboration with the [Language Technology Group at Informatics](https://www.ltg.ed.ac.uk/projects/geoparsing-scottish-gazetteers/).
+This work is being conducted in collaboration with the [Language Technology Group at Informatics](https://www.ltg.ed.ac.uk/projects/geoparsing-scottish-gazetteers/).

 For running the **defoe geoparsing queries we have not used Cirrus**, since it requires that the computing nodes have connection to internet to georesolve locations.
-Therefore, **we have used a VM** for this. **Instructions of how we have set up this VM** with defoe, geoparser and Spark can be foud [here](https://github.com/defoe-code/defoe/blob/master/docs/setup-VM.md).
+Therefore, **we have used a VM** for this. **Instructions of how we have set up this VM** with defoe, the Edinburgh geoparser and Spark can be foud [here](https://github.com/defoe-code/defoe/blob/master/docs/setup-VM.md), along with example of defoe geoparser queries.

 **A paper describing this work** can be found [here](https://www.research.ed.ac.uk/portal/files/141855140/Geoparsing_the_historical_Gazetteers_FILGUEIRA_DOA12032020_AFV.pdf), and the **notebooks presented in this paper** can be visualized [here](https://github.com/defoe-code/defoe_visualization/tree/master/Scottish_Gazetteer/Visualization_Methods/GroupByPlaceName/With_BB).